 \begin{enumerate}[nosep, label=\textbf{RQ\arabic*:}, left=2pt] \item \textit{``What \mfa{} recovery procedures are commonly deployed on the web?''} Due to their crucial impact on authentication security and usability, the variety of deployed \mfa{} recovery procedures need to be better understood in the research community.
-We investigate which \mfa{} recovery procedures are deployed on the web and how procedures are documented on the help and support pages. \item \textit{``How are \mfa{} recovery procedures on the web implemented and what is their impact on authentication security?''} \mfa{} recovery procedures aim to support users getting back into their accounts in case of losing access to \mfa{} factors.
+We investigate the deployment and documentation of common \mfa{} recovery procedures on the web. \item \textit{``How are \mfa{} recovery procedures on the web implemented and what is their impact on authentication security?''} \mfa{} recovery procedures aim to support users getting back into their accounts in case of losing access to \mfa{} factors.
 We investigate how service providers balance the usability and security of \mfa{} recovery procedures. \item \textit{``How can the security and usability of \mfa{} recovery procedures be improved?''} Standards or established best practices for \mfa{} recovery procedures are missing.
 Based on our results, we make recommendations to balance the security and usability of \mfa{} recovery procedures for future deployments. \end{enumerate}

 First, we created a list of \var{PagesMFA} websites offering \mfa{}.
 We systematically evaluated \mfa{} recovery procedures deployed on these websites using their official help and support documentation.
-In a second ERB-approved study, we performed an in-depth analysis of the security and usability of deployed \mfa{} recovery procedures for a subset of \var{RecAccTotal} websites.
-For them, we created accounts, enabled and configured \mfa{}, and went through the entire recovery process.
+In a follow-up ERB-approved study, we performed an in-depth analysis of the security and usability of deployed \mfa{} recovery procedures for a subset of \var{RecAccTotal} websites.
+We created accounts, enabled and configured \mfa{}, and went through the entire recovery process.